 Juniata Resources: Getting Started

 Once you arrive on campus, you should learn about network drives and network printing.
 If you want to try to access these drives from home, you'll need to use Firepass.

-- Network Drives: Each student has access to a personal "U: drive", that can only be accessed by you.
-This allows you to save files on the Juniata network.
-Your "U: drive" can be accessed from any on-campus computer (or off-campus using Firepass).
-Students also have access to the public drive, or "P: drive".
+- Network Drives: Students have access to certain network drives (file storage) such as the public drive, or "P: drive".
 This drive contains folders for most professors and many administrative departments.
 Professors and administrators often share public information for classes or the student body on this drive.

 To setup your personal computer to access network drives, follow the instructions outlined on the CTS Wiki.